zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 # Create Action

 Let's take a deeper look at how the Rails forms we've been creating actually function.
-In this lesson, we'll code a `create` action that saves a new `Post` object and then redirects to the newly-created post's `show` page.
+In this lesson, we'll code a `create` action — '**C**' in the '**CRUD**' life cycle — that saves a new `Post` object and then redirects to the newly-created post's `show` page.
 Before implementing this functionality, let's first open up a Rails console session and create a record manually:

 ```ruby
 post = Post.new